 Have you tried Pruvo?

 If you already use Pruvo, what’s been your biggest hotel savings?
 Come on, brag a little!
-Any questions, let me know in the comments below.
+When you use Pruvo you’re bound to save money on a hotel you already booked!
+It’s that easy.

 Shelli Stein is a health and fitness entrepreneur who travels the world in search of culture, food, and fun!
 Besides contributing to Point Me to the Plane, you can find her at Joy in Movement.